eic/eic-spack/README.md

 Installing Spack is outside the scope of this repository, but described in the Spack [Getting Started](https://spack.readthedocs.io/en/latest/getting_started.html) page.

 The default `develop` branch of this package repository depends on builtin packages in the upstream Spack `develop` repository.
-For specific vesions of Spack (e.g. v0.17.0), please use the corresponding tagged versions of this repository (e.g. v0.17.0).
+For specific vesions of Spack (e.g. v0.18.1), please use the corresponding branch (e.g. v0.18) or the latest tag on that branch (e.g. v0.18.5).

 ## Adding the EIC Spack Repository